patrycja-io/patrycja-io/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on more JavasScript Games
 - 🌱 I’m currently learning : TypeScript and GraphQL
 - 👯 I’m looking to collaborate with likeminded developers and tech companies
 - 💬 Ask me about everything